Global E3: University of Leeds- UK

 Overview:

 Established in 1904, the University of Leeds is among the top ten universities for research in the United Kingdom and is internationally acknowledged as a center of excellence in a wide range of academic and professional disciplines.
 This exchange program is College of Engineering (ENGR) specific, meaning only undergraduate ENGR students may participate.
 Leeds and Pitt are members of Global E3, an exchange consortium of over 60 Engineering Schools from around the world.
-This consortium is administered by the Institute of International Education (IIE) For more information about the university, see the Global E3 Leeds page and the University of Leeds website .
+This consortium is administered by the Institute of International Education (IIE).

 Learning Objectives: